gu-eresearch/user_testing_python_selenium/content/1-intro.md

 User testing is a method used in software development to evaluate a product's user interface and the overall flow 'user experience' of the product.
 For example, a user can log into the application, select three blue t-shirts and purchase them for a discount using a coupon.
 User tests have the added bonus of indirectly performing integration and regression tests.

 Ideally user tests are automatically implemented as part of CICD (continuous integration, continuous deployment), check the following out for more information about [CICD](https://www.redhat.com/en/topics/devops/what-is-ci-cd).
 The idea behind this is that any new code change that is pushed to the repository is run through user tests via CICD.
-If a user test fails then the new code will not be deployed.
+If a user test fails then the incoming code changes will not be deployed to UAT, dev or production environments.

 ### Using Selenium and Behave within Python for automated user testing